From The History of Philosophy: A Short Survey

 Reading 2: Aquinas on Faith and Reason

-For around 1,000 years, the story of philosophy in Europe had been that of the Greek thinkers, beginning with the Presocratics on through those in Hellenistic times.
-However, as Christianity swept through the Roman Empire, by around 400 CE, the face of philosophy was dramatically changed along with every other cultural institution of the time.
+For around 1,000 years, the story of philosophy in Europe had been that of the Greek thinkers, beginning with the Presocratics on through those in Hellenistic and Roman times.
+However, as Christianity swept through the Roman Empire, by around 400 CE the face of philosophy dramatically changed, along with every other cultural institution of the time.
 This new phase of philosophy also lasted for about 1,000 years, and is called medieval philosophy, named after the medieval period of European history.

 From Classical to Medieval

-The transition from Greek to medieval philosophy was a rough one, and it exhibits a love-hate relationship that Christian culture had with Greek civilization.
-On the one hand, Christianity brought with it a cultural and intellectual tradition from the land of Israel that was very much at odds with Greek ways of thinking.
+The transition from Greek to medieval philosophy was a rough one, and it exhibits a love-hate relationship that Christian culture had with Greek civilization right from the start.
+On the hate side, Christianity brought with it a cultural and intellectual tradition from the land of Israel that was very much at odds with Greek ways of thinking.
 At the heart of the difference was the Bible and its central themes of a monotheistic God, life after death, and, perhaps most importantly, the idea of furthering the kingdom of God.
-As Christian emperors took the throne, they took decisive measures to curb the influence of cultural institutions that conflicted with the Christian message.
+As later Christian emperors took the throne, they took decisive measures to curb the influence of cultural institutions that conflicted with the Christian message.
 Orders were given to destroy all pagan temples and shut down schools of philosophy that had been in operation since the days of Plato and Aristotle.
-On the other hand, however, the new breed of Christian philosophers was greatly influenced by Greek thought, especially the views of Aristotle and Plotinus.
+However, on the love side, a new breed of Christian philosophers were heavily influenced by Greek thought, especially the views of Aristotle and Plotinus, and defended its relevance to Christian theology.
 While Plato remained a towering figure in medieval times, it was largely in name only since for many centuries copies of his writings virtually vanished.
 In the absence of actual books by Plato, medieval philosophers looked to Plotinus for a summary of Plato’s views, unaware of how original Plotinus’s views were.
 Thus, many of the most important views that they attributed to Plato were those of Plotinus.
 What we find within medieval philosophy, then, is an interesting blend of Greek and Christian views to the degree that thinkers of this period were able to make them compatible.

 Four Issues for Medieval Philosophers

 Throughout the middle ages, four specific issues attracted the attention of its greatest philosophers from the Christian, Muslim and Jewish faith traditions.
 First is the relation between faith and reason, which involves whether important philosophical and religious beliefs are grounded in the authority of faith, or in reason, or in some combination of the two.
-One of the most extreme proponents of the faith-only position is the early Church theologian Tertullian (155–230 CE), whose views are encapsulated in two vivid statements that he makes.
+An early example of the pro-reason side is the early Christian theologian Clement of Alexandria (150-215 CE), who stated “before the coming of the Lord, philosophy was necessary to the Greeks for attaining righteousness.
+Now it is beneficial for piety, being a kind of preparatory training for those who achieve faith through demonstration” (Stromata, 1.5).
+At the other end of the spectrum is the early Christian theologian Tertullian (155–230 CE), one of the most extreme proponents of the faith-only position.
+His views are encapsulated in two vivid statements that he makes.
 First, he asks the rhetorical question “What does Athens have to do with Jerusalem?”
+(Prescription against Heretics 7).
 Athens here symbolizes reason and the tradition of Greek thinking; Jerusalem represents faith, and the doctrines of Christianity that are held by faith.
 So, what, then does reason have to do with faith?
 His implied answer is “nothing at all!”
-His second famous statement is “I believe because it is absurd,” which he wrote when discussing a Christian doctrine about the nature of Christ that went contrary to logic.
+His second famous statement is “I believe because it is absurd”, which he wrote when discussing a Christian doctrine about the nature of Christ that went contrary to logic (On the Flesh of Christ, 5).
 His point is that reason obstructs our discovery of truth so much that we should expect truths of faith to run contrary to it.
-Thus, reason is not just a dead end in the pursuit of truth, but it is dangerously misleading.
-While Tertullian may have been content with the faith-only position, other Christian philosophers held that reason could be an important asset in demonstrating some religious truths that we also know through faith.
+Thus, reason is not merely a dead end in the pursuit of truth, but it is dangerously misleading.
+Clement and Tertullian were both writing a couple centuries before the official start of the medieval period, but most medieval philosophers after 400 CE fell somewhere between the two extremes of their views.

 The fourth issue is the problem of universals, namely whether concepts such as “greenness” and “largeness” exist independently of human thought.
 The particular tree in front of me is green and large.
 But there are lots of other particular things that are also green or large, and thus in some sense share the more universal attribute of greenness or largeness.
 The question, then, is whether universals such as greenness and largeness exist independently of human thought in some external reality, or whether they are just products of the human mind.
 Medieval philosophers held every possible view on the subject, and in many ways the problem of universals represents medieval philosophy at its best.

 The first major medieval philosopher was Augustine (354–430), who emphasized attaining knowledge through divine illumination and achieving moral goodness by loving God.
 The details of his life are openly laid out in his autobiography, titled Confessions, which even today is considered a classic of world literature.
 He was born in the North African region of Tagaste to a devout Christian mother and pagan father.
+Many scholars believe that Augustine and his family were Romanized indigenous Africans, and thus may have had dark skin.
+As with Plotinus, skin color back then wasn't a social issue like it is now, so it would not have been noteworthy if Augustine was a person of color.
 For much of his youth, his middle-class parents' greatest concern was affording a university education for him.
 Once having attained this difficult goal, learning rhetoric at Carthage, Augustine's zeal for studying theology became his driving force.
 But first came a period of trying out life's alternatives.
 To his mother’s great displeasure, he became entrenched in a new Persian religion called Manichaeism and then joined a group of Neoplatonists.
 In both cases he sought to understand how evil could exist in a world that was created by a good God.
 The Manichaean explanation was that the material world is inherently evil, but through special knowledge from God we can rise above it.
 Neoplatonists argued that evil results from the physical world being so far removed from God, and thus absent from his goodness.

 Faith, Certainty, Divine Illumination

 The starting point for Augustine’s philosophy is his stance on the relation between faith and reason.
-We’ve seen that there are two ways of approaching the relation between faith and reason: first, Tertullian’s faith-only position, and, second, the view that reason by itself can go a long way in establishing religious truths independently of faith.
+We’ve seen that there are two ways of approaching this: first, Tertullian’s faith-only position, and, second, Clement's view that reason by itself can go a long way in establishing religious truths independently of faith.
 Augustine struck a middle ground between the two, advocating a position that he called “faith seeking understanding.”
 His inspiration for this was a passage from the Old Testament book of Isaiah “Unless you believe, you will not understand.”
 On this view, reason by itself is not good enough to give us proper religious knowledge; instead, we have to begin with faith to set us in the right direction and, once we believe in God through faith, we can seek to understand the foundations of our belief through reason.

 A running theme throughout Augustine’s writings is that knowledge is indeed attainable, and we should reject the efforts of philosophical skeptics.
 By the time Augustine came on the scene, different Greek schools of skepticism were well established, and for centuries had been producing arguments to show that we can no nothing at all for certain.
 Every belief I have can be brought into question; even my belief that the tree in front of me exists is uncertain since I might just be having a hallucination.
 In opposition to the skeptics, Augustine argues that there are four main areas in which we have genuine knowledge that even the skeptics cannot question.
 Right off, each of us has indisputable knowledge of our own existence.
 He writes,